st0nebreaker/fresh-tomatoes/README.md

 **(3)**

-View the application as a guest user, or login to experience for added functionality.
+View the application as a guest user, or login to experience added functionality.

 You can log in with the username: `charlie@turing.io` and password: `qwerty`.